NneurotransmitterR/aai-project-mnist-stable-classifier/README.md

 # aai-project-mnist-stable-classifier
-Train a classifer for modified MNIST with unstable (spurious) features.
+Train a classifier for modified MNIST with unstable (spurious) features.

+Place the data in the 'processed_data' folder.